 - Increased pressure to provide full pricing transparency at checkout

-A New Flat Duty on Small Parcels
+The New Flat Duty on Small Parcels

 As part of the transition, the EU has agreed to introduce a temporary flat €3 customs duty per item category for low-value ecommerce imports.